belcurv/medium/articles/modular_js_3.md

 5.  [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015) - a preset Babel configuration

-5.  [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) - to generate a JavaScript [sourcemap](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) so that when we're debugging we can make sense of the browser's console output
+6.  [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) - to generate a JavaScript [sourcemap](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) so that when we're debugging we can make sense of our browser's console output

-6.  [gulp-uglify](https://www.npmjs.com/package/gulp-uglify) - to minify our JavaScript
+7.  [gulp-uglify](https://www.npmjs.com/package/gulp-uglify) - to minify our JavaScript

 We install these plugins using NPM, again using the `--save-dev` switch to add each module to `package.json`.
 You can install each individually or all at once:

-`$ npm install gulp-concat gulp-sass gulp-autoprefixer gulp-babel babel-preset-es2015 gulp-sourcemaps gulp-uglify --save-dev`
+`npm install gulp-concat gulp-sass gulp-autoprefixer gulp-babel babel-preset-es2015 gulp-sourcemaps gulp-uglify --save-dev`

 You may have noticed the new `node_modules` folder that was created in your project’s root directory.
 NPM stores everything required by our dependencies in there.
 We will not need to touch anything in `node_modules`.